 HIS-103 Comparing World Civilizations (3 credits)

 This course surveys the origins and growth of the Confucian, Islamic and Western worlds, and examines how a concentration of political and economic ideas and technologies allowed temporary Western dominance.
-This course meets the core requirement in history.

 HIS-111 Growth of Western Culture (3 credits)